-Because of this Christmas isn’t always a happy time for everyone.
-However, with careful planning, preparation and budgeting, Dr Demartini says you can be better equipped for a happier time over the holidays.
+Because of this, Christmas isn’t always a happy time for everyone.
+However, with careful planning, preparation and budgeting, Dr Demartini says you can be better equipped for a happier time.

 Schedule in time for yourself

-Importantly, try not to say ‘yes’ to everything – only commit to the time you actually want to spend and be specific about your availability.
+Importantly, try not to say ‘yes’ to everything – only commit to the time you actually want to spend with people and be specific about your availability.

 “There is nothing wrong with telling people ahead of time that you’re planning to drop by and only stay for an hour, or even less,” he says.
 “Fill your day with inspiring stuff, don’t just commit to other people’s plans.
 You’ll enjoy the season a lot more.”